royandugu/Task-Tracker-API--NodeJS-ExpressJS-MongoDB/README.md

 This API is used to handle the backend for the project  <br>

 **To Do**<br>
-1. Connect taskFilter with getRequest one being the middleware and find a way to send data from one to another
+1. Find a way to check for the route and filter product accordingly for Important, Notes and Links

 <br>
 <a href="https://github.com/royandugu/React-Task-Tracker"> React-Task-Tracker </a>